-There are only three "rules" about when to buy travel insurance:
+There are only three "rules" about when to buy a travel insurance plan:

-- If you need coverage for pre-existing conditions, or are interested in a Cancel for Any Reason (CFAR) policy, you should be aware that both of these options mandate that you buy your insurance within 10-30 days of the initial trip payment.
-In other words, once you’ve paid for anything -- whether it’s airfare, accommodations, or a cruise booking -- you have less than a month to buy your policy, if you need either of these specialized benefits.
+- If you need coverage for a pre-existing medical condition or are interested in optional Cancel for Any Reason coverage, you should be aware that both of these have time-sensitive eligibility requirements tied to your initial trip payment (among other requirements).
+In other words, once you’ve paid for a part of the trip (whether it’s airfare, accommodations or a down payment for a cruise) you have a limited amount of time to buy a plan to access these benefits.

 WHEN TO PURCHASE COVERAGE FOR CANADIAN CUSTOMERS

-TIC, Travel Guard and RSA offer All-Inclusive packages that cover for medical emergency and evacuation as well as cancellation, delay, and baggage.
-They also offer Cancellation-Only plans.
-They will cover for a specified period of time, which must begin on the day you leave Canada and cover you until you return.
-What this means is once you have left Canada, you cannot purchase any of these policies.
-Also, you cannot just purchase coverage for a portion of the trip, you must fully insure it.
-If you do not, then the policy would be considered invalid and would not provide the protection you needed it for.
+Only a few travel insurance companies on InsureMyTrip offer plans that cover medical emergencies and evacuation as well as cancellation, delay and baggage.
+Some companies offer cancellation-only plans as well.
+All plans available on InsureMyTrip must be purchased before you leave Canada, you cannot purchase any of these plans once you have departed.
+Importantly, you cannot purchase coverage for only a portion of your trip; you must fully insure it.
+If you do not, then the plan would be considered invalid and not provide coverage.